ConduitNetwork/docs/infrastructure/storage/servers.rst

 #.
 From the ADD STORAGE SERVER wizard input the following:

    NAME
-      Name of the Storage Server in |morpheus|
+      Name of the Storage Server in |conduit|
    TYPE
       Select `3Par`
    URL